 The Dragontail Buttonhole, by Peter Curtis

 We usually remember World War II in its broad, sweeping scope.
 We remember tales of Rommel in Africa, the British cracking of the Enigma code, the D-Day landing, and always, the numbers.
 Six million Jews murdered.
 Twenty million dead in Russia.
-Lost in that broad view is the fact that the broad view is made of the countless individual stories of people and their families.
+But the broad view is made of countless narrow views--individual stories of people and their families.
 In this book, Peter Curtis has turned his own family's story of pursuit by the Gestapo and escape to safety into a novel that reminds us of the intimate, human costs of war.

 The Crow Man, by Robert Denton Brownell

 Thematically, this book reminded me of that old Harrison Ford movie, Witness, in so far as it is a dark mystery set within a closed religious community.
 The Crow Man, however, is set in the present day and is told from the viewpoint of a young boy living in the community, rather than from the viewpoint of an outsider.
 A good read for fans who like their mysteries laced with murder and conspiracy.